Ammo Storage Is Not Complicated But It’s Also Not Optional

-If you can afford to stockpile ammo, you owe it to yourself to safely store it.
+Because if you have ammo, you owe it to yourself to store it properly.

 You should treat your ammunition like precious metals.

-Both investments require good storage practices to maintain them for the long haul.
+Both require good storage practices to maintain them for the long haul.

-If you don’t properly maintain your ammo (and neglect it), your ammo’s shelf life will be cut short.
+If you don’t, it’s shelf life (and accuracy) will be cut short.

 Does Ammo Go Bad?